-I’m currently employed by Cox Automotive/Manheim as a Senior Software Developer on their Release Engineering Tooling team, a wonderful group of brilliant, passionate, innovative engineers.
+I’m currently employed by Cox Automotive/Manheim as a Lead Software Developer on their Release Engineering Tooling team, a wonderful group of brilliant, passionate, innovative engineers.
 The majority of my - and the team’s - work is focused on developer productivity and enabling fast, secure, reliable application deployment in AWS.
 I’ve been involved in a wide variety of projects from assisting teams with application deployment and monitoring to architecting our Hashicorp Vault implementation and integrating it with applications and infrastructure.
 Jenkins is also one of our main products, and I’ve done quite a bit of work on the Jenkins-as-a-service product we offer to internal development teams.

 I’m passionate about doing things right, especially when that comes to the non-functional requirements that all too often get ignored, such as monitoring (ubiquitous observability), reliability (resilience and designing for failure) and security.
 I’ve never really understood the gap between ops and dev, and consider myself to mostly be a developer who automates what were traditionally ops tasks.
 I’m a Free Software fan and advocate, though in my work all I ask is for an honest and unbiased comparison of all options, and to consider giving back to the community.
 I’m a complete data geek and collect metrics on everything I can, whether it’s the apps I’m running in production or the health of my car’s engine.